burnpiro/erdem.pl/content/posts/2020/2020-04-T-SNE/t-sne.md

 ### Create low-dimensional space

 The next part of t-SNE is to create low-dimensional space with the same number of points as in the original space.
 Points should be spread randomly on a new space.
-The goal of this algorithm is to find similar probability distribution is low-dimensional space.
+The goal of this algorithm is to find similar probability distribution in low-dimensional space.
 The most obvious choice for new distribution would be to use Gaussian again.
 That's not the best idea, unfortunately.
 One of the properties of Gaussian is that it has a "short tail" and because of that it creates a **crowding problem**.
 To solve that we're going to use **Student t-distribution** with a single degree of freedom.
-More of how this distribution was selected and why Gaussian is not the best idea you can find in the [paper](1).
+More of how this distribution was selected and why Gaussian is not the best idea you can find in the [paper][1].
 I decided not to spend much time on it and allow you to read this article within a reasonable time.
 So now our new formula will look like:

 $$
 q_{ij} =\frac{(1 + \left \| y_i - y_j \right \|^2 )^{-1}}{\sum_{k \neq l} (1 + \left \| y_k - y_l \right \|^2 )^{-1} }